Gemini's Development Practices - How to Create Sustainable Software

 Please check the course introduction for more details!

-This course treats the previous lecture, 'Commerce Basics', as legacy and focuses on improving it using AI and implementing additional requirements!
+This course designates the previous course 'Commerce Basics' as legacy and is a course that improves the legacy using AI and implements additional requirements!

-Even though we are in the era of AI, I still believe the 'power of thinking' is crucial, so I've incorporated that philosophy!
+Even though we are in the era of AI, I still believe that the 'power of thinking' is important, so I have incorporated that philosophy!

-I’ve designed this lecture to provide food for thought, encourage reflection, and help you truly experience how to utilize AI in practical work—especially within companies that lack AI experience and deal with unstructured legacy systems—and what we should be contemplating throughout that process!
+I have structured this lecture to provide food for thought, encouraging reflection and insight on how to utilize AI in practical business environments—especially in companies with legacy systems and no prior AI experience—and what specific considerations we should be mindful of throughout that process!

 Hello!
 This is Gemini.